 Five – Speaking of “Defer” This May Feel Counter-intuitive

 And this also goes for other areas of self-care.
 Don’t skip your hair appointments, nail appointments, or yoga class.
+Don’t skip that trip to the optician, because that pair of round glasses could make a huge difference to how tired you feel in the course of an ordinary day.
 If you don’t take care of yourself, you aren’t able to take care of others.
+Pick a stylish shape and feel confident, too!

 Not caring for yourself is one of the direct cause of feeling burned out.
 Because you, my dear, are a finite resource.